 How many great ideas are concocted between mates over a few beers every time the AFL Grand Final rolls around?
 And how many do you reckon actually reach fruition?
 Not many, I'd wager.
 So tip your hats to the guys behind the Mornington Peninsula Brewery whose "Let's open a brewery!" conversation as the Hawks downed the Cats in 2008 became a reality in just two years.

-Such has been the popularity of their beers that in the second half of 2014 they built a new, much larger brewery, a short distance away where they also operate a canning line.
-They were only the second Aussie micro to instal its own canning line, with a growing number since following suit.
+Such has been the popularity of their beers that in the second half of 2014 they built a new, much larger brewery, a short distance away where they also operate a canning line, becoming only the second Aussie micro to install their own.

 A barrel program has followed, sending out fine beers in a variety of styles under the Mornington Artisanal banner, while the production line of other beers continues apace, cementing the brewery as one of Australia's best.
 It's one that's now part of Tribe Breweries too, joining Stockade Brew Co and WILDE Gluten Free Beer within the NSW based operation's portfolio in August 2018.